 Become a Galactic Course member!
 It's a lifetime membership to all current and upcoming astrophotography content.
 Learn at your own pace and make life-long connections with other members, and get tips from instructors that care about your journey and progress under the night sky.

 Honorable Mentions for Wide-Field Astrophotography

 If you have already captured all 15 of those targets, here are 6 more that could have easily made the list!

-We started with the very basic and free "Deep Sky Stacker" (Windows only), it will give you good results.
+We started with the very basic and free "Deep Sky Stacker" (Windows only), which will give you good results.

-We now use Pixinsight, which is simply the best possible software out there, but it has a huge learning curve.
+We now use PixInsight, which is the best possible software out there but it has a huge learning curve.
 We have several tutorials available on our Learn PixInsight page to help you learn quickly.